vatlab/vat-docs/content/Documentation/vtools Commands/update.md

 During the analysis of variants, it is common to have annotations in different formats from various sources (e.g. from annotation servers such as [regulome DB][2]).
 Although variant tools has a growing number of [formats][3][?][3], it is sometimes needed to create your own format files to import annotations.

-(:toggleexample Examples: Update annotation for variants presented by rsnames:) Let us first create some data with rsname.
+<details><summary> Examples: Update annotation for variants presented by rsnames</summary> Let us first create some data with rsname.
 Because this sample project uses hg18, we cannot use the default `dbSNP` database and has to use